Prelog Chow groups of self-products of degenerations of cubic threefolds: The product family

 Now the pullback $(i\circ j)^* (D)$ is the diagonal $\Delta_C \subset C\times C\subset S\times S$.
 Hence, intersecting with a basis of the divisors in $S\times S$, we find

 Therefore, $i^* (D)$ must be of the form

 with $\alpha, \beta, \gamma,\delta$ integers.
 Now we have the equation

-Using Proposition \ref{pLCxLCdsg} and the fact that we can compute $i_*$ using the K\"unneth formula, we obtain linear equations for the unknowns $\alpha, \beta, \gamma , \delta$.
+Using Proposition \ref{pLCxLCdsg} and the fact that we can compute $i_*$ using the K\"unneth formula, we calculate the images under $i_*$ of $hR_1R_2$, $e R_1 R_2$, $h^2 (R_1+R_2)$ and $f (R_1 +R_2)$ and find that the images are linearly independent.
+We obtain linear equations for the unknowns $\alpha, \beta, \gamma , \delta$.
 The only solution is the one in the statement.
-This is checked in \cite{BBG-M2}. \end{proof}
+This is checked in \cite[\textsf{pullbackOfD.m2}]{BBG-M2}. \end{proof}

 \begin{theorem} We have

 modulo torsion. \end{theorem}

 \begin{proof} For this computation we use Definition \ref{dBothmer}: \xycenter{ & 0 \ar[d] & 0 \ar[d] & \\ & R(Y) \ar[d] \ar[r] & \Num^3_{\mathrm{prelog}}(Y) \ar[d] \ar[r] & 0 \\ \bigoplus \Num^2(Y_{ij}) \ar[d]^-{\rho'} \ar[r]^\delta &\bigoplus \Num^3(Y_{i}) \ar[r] \ar[d]^-\rho &\coker \delta \ar[r] & 0 \\ \bigoplus \Num^2(Y_{ijk}) \ar[r]^-{\delta'} &\bigoplus \Num^3(Y_{ij}) } with explicitly given maps $\rho, \rho'$ in terms of the push forwards $\iota_*$ and $\delta,\delta'$ in terms of the pullbacks $\iota^*$ calculated above.